nickfargo/state/src/state.coffee.md

           return if not incipient and attributes & IMMUTABLE mutable = incipient or attributes & MUTABLE

+Realize `this` state if necessary, then load the category collections.

           do @realize if attributes & VIRTUAL

-Load the category collections.

           { data, methods, events, guards, substates, transitions } = @_

 Validate the provided state expression.

           expr = new Expression expr unless expr instanceof Expression

-The `initialize` method uses `mutate` for a real state’s initial build, but with the resultant `mutate` event suppressed.
+Hold onto an expression of a state’s contents `before` the mutation, to be used for comparison later on the `mutate` event.
+This step does not pertain to an `incipient` state, which will be “mutating” against nothing, and so will suppress the emission of a `mutate` event.

           before = @express() unless incipient